googleapis/gapic-generator/README.md

   the generated Java GRPC client, as well as veneers for it.
 The above proto repository is aggregated as a submodule at `${projectDir}/modules/gapi-example-library-proto`.

-## The GAPI Gradle Plugin

-The GAPI Gradle plugin provides a convenient way to setup a GAPI client repository for a given language (currrently only Java).
-For example, below is the `build.gradle` for the book library example:

-    apply plugin: 'io.gapi.java'

-    group = "io.gapi.google.example.library"
-    version = "0.0.0-SNAPSHOT"

-    gapi {
-      sourceSet {
-        protoPath "${projectDir}/modules/gapi-example-library-proto/src/main/proto"
-        apiService {
-          name "library"
-          serviceConfig "google/example/library/library.yaml"
-          veneerConfig "google/example/library/veneerc_config.yaml"
-        }
-      }
-    }

-The plugin allows to define multiple source sets with each having multiple API services.
-For each API service, the service configuration can be specified, as well as the configuration of the veneer generator and synchronizer.
-The plugin configures compilation of the protos in each source set; the compilation result is stored in `./src/generated/${sourceSetName}` and intended to be persisted with the repository.

 ## The Veneer Synchronizer

 Veneer wrappers are stored at the regular source location, i.e. `./src/${sourceSetName}`.
 The